Did you know that there are plenty of houseplants that don’t need much attention?

 I’m here to let you in on a little secret, not all houseplants need that much attention and are easy to keep alive!

 Because holy cow!
-A lot of my readers tell me they have issues keeping their houseplants alive, and 75% of the time, it is due to killing them with kindness, AKA: overwatering.
+Many of my readers tell me they have issues keeping their houseplants alive, and 75% of the time, it is due to killing them with kindness, AKA: overwatering.

-These 5 houseplants need little attention and only require water every few weeks, which makes them the perfect candidate for busy people or houseplant serial killers.
+These 5 houseplants need little attention and only require water every few weeks, making them the perfect candidate for busy people or houseplant serial killers.
 You’re welcome!!

 5 Houseplants That You Can Ignore & Not Kill

-African Violets appreciate a thorough watering once a week, and otherwise prefer to be ignored.
+African Violets appreciate a thorough watering once a week and otherwise prefer to be ignored.
 No misting or fussing required.
 They hate to get their leaves wet and will droop if overwatered.
-After purchase, leave them in their plastic pot, which can be hidden inside a more decorative “keeper pot,” for easy access.
+After purchase, leave them in their plastic pot, hidden inside a more decorative “keeper pot” for easy access.

 Haworthia (AKA Zebra Cacti) is a family of succulents with striking leaves and very minimal requirements.
-They prefer a sandy, well-drained soil, and plenty of light.
+They prefer sandy, well-drained soil and plenty of light.
 Being succulents, these plants store water in their leaves, which is why they tend to grow in such fascinating shapes and patterns.

 Haworthia species like bright sunlight, but not direct sunlight.
 If the leaves are turning crusty, white, or yellow, that may be a sign of too much or too strong of light.